ssugiura47/Petfinder/README.md

 **Load: Used sqlachemy to load our final tables into pgAdmin.
 11 final tables used to upload in production database.
 Used pgAdmin because it was more structured with no missing data.

-FINDINGS/SUMMARY: More cats were up for adoption than dogs.
-There were varies breeds.
-We were able to successfully Extract - Trasform - Load our data.